james-larsen/universal-flat-file-loader/README.md

 ## Docker Deployment with S3

 A Docker image has been created based on the "tiangolo/uwsgi-nginx" Linux image, with all necessary files and libraries deployed.
-It can be found at "jameslarsen42/nexus_flat_file_loader".
+It can be found at "jameslarsen42/nexus_flat_file_loader" on DockerHub.
 Alternatively, a Dockerfile has been included in this package if you wish to build it yourself.

 ### **S3 Folder Structure**